sonyphoebeb/Angular-projects/README.md

 <br>

-# 🗓️ Date: 16-Oct-2025 - Angular core topics revise
+# 🗓️ Date: 17-Oct-2025 - Angular core topics revise

 <h2> 🧩 1️⃣ Components </h2>

-Definition: The basic building blocks of Angular applications.
+<b>Definition:</b> The basic building blocks of Angular applications.
 Each component controls a part of the UI.

 Example: